 - If you are an owner-occupier, you must have occupied and operated a business anytime during 22 July 2021 – 18 August 2021.

-You can also refer to the flowchart below to determine your eligibility under the Rental Support Scheme.
-Alternatively, you can use the Inland Revenue Authority of Singapore (IRAS)’ eligibility checkers to check your eligibility for the first and second pay-outs.
+You can also refer to the flowchart below to determine your eligibility under the Rental Support Scheme for the pay-outs.
+Alternatively, you can use the Inland Revenue Authority of Singapore (IRAS)’ eligibility checkers to check your eligibility for the first, second and third pay-outs (click here for the third pay-out eligibility checker for tenants, and here for the third pay-out eligibility checker for owner-occupiers).

-For the avoidance of doubt, you can be eligible for both the first and second pay-outs provided that you meet the criteria for both of them.
+For the avoidance of doubt, you can be eligible for all the pay-outs provided that you meet the criteria for all of them.

 What are eligible non-profit organisations?